vsbuffalo/bds-files/chapter-07-unix-data-tools/README.md

 Here's an interesting `grep` trick to make it [50 times faster](https://blog.x-way.org/Linux/2013/12/15/Make-grep-50x-faster.html).

-## Parsing GTF Group Column with Awk/Bioawk
+## Parsing GTF Group Column with Awk/Bioawk vs Python

 This can be quite messy... consider: